Welcome to the School of Health Professions Faculty!

 Bylaws for the Intercampus Program in Communication Disorders

 Bylaws for the Department of Speech-Language-Hearing: Science & Disorders

 Office of Academic Affairs – With a goal of supporting the academic mission of the university, this office serves graduate students, postdocs, faculty, other staff members, and an international population by supporting their varied academic and research pursuits.

 Office of Faculty Affairs – With a mission of creating a seamless faculty lifecycle experience, this office aims to improve the faculty experience through efficient, effective communication and technology, and professional training opportunities.

 Contact your department’s administrator for guidance in navigating the credentialling process as soon as possible.

-You should apply for a Kansas and/or Missouri medical license as soon as possible so the approval process is not delayed.
+You should apply for a Kansas and/or Missouri professional practice license as soon as possible so the approval process is not delayed.
 Check with your department chair and/or administrator to determine the license(s) appropriate for your role.

 If you are transferring grants, equipment, or an existing research lab or project, you will need to work with your department and administrator immediately upon accepting your faculty appointment.

 The Office of Grants and Research provides pre-award and post-award support for faculty in the School of Health Professions and the School of Nursing.
 It is highly recommended to seek guidance from this office as you first consider developing a grant proposal.
 Their expertise will save you time and effort as they guide you through the grant development and submission process, and help you avoid common pitfalls along the way!